Axelrod-Python/Axelrod/docs/tutorials/contributing/guidelines.rst

    from `Chris Beams <https://chris.beams.io/posts/git-commit/>`_
 5. Testing: the project uses the `unittest
    <https://docs.python.org/2/library/unittest.html>`_ library and has a nice
-   testing suite that makes some things very easy to write tests for.
+   testing suite that makes some things easy to write tests for.
 Please try to increase the test coverage on pull requests.
 6. Merging pull-requests: We require two of the (currently three) core-team maintainers to merge.
 Opening a PR for early